Anthony Adverse: Academy Awards

-In culture
+Cultural references

 The initial theme of the second movement of Erich Wolfgang Korngold's violin concerto was drawn from the music he composed for the film.

 English singer Julia Gilbert adopted the name of the film's main character when recording for the London-based él record label in the late 1980s.

 Screen legend Tony Curtis (1925–2010), who was born Bernard Schwartz, named himself for the titular character: The novel from which this film was adapted was the actor's favorite.
 Curtis, who was established as a star in The Prince Who Was a Thief (1951), was buried with a Stetson hat, an Armani scarf, driving gloves, an iPhone and a copy of his favorite novel Anthony Adverse.

 Jack Benny parodied Anthony Adverse on the October 11 and 18 episodes of his "Jell-O Show" in 1936.

 In the 1934 short comedy What, No Men!, when their plane lands in "Indian Country" and Gus (El Brendel) is told to throw out the anchor, he tosses out a rope attached to a huge book titled Anthony Adverse.

 In the 1949 cartoon Hare Do, a marquee at a theater advertises the movie.